 Malpractice can occur if your current condition is being treated improperly, often resulting in the condition becoming worse.
-One example of this would be if someone has arthritis, and a doctor prescribed medication that makes it worse; or, you have a joint replaced due to your arthritis, and as a result suffer more pain or a lack of mobility after the surgery.
+One example of this would be if someone has arthritis, and a doctor prescribed medication that makes it worse.
+Alternatively, you could have a joint replaced due to your arthritis, and as a result, suffer more pain or a lack of mobility after the surgery.

 Understanding Medical Malpractice Settlements

-One of the most common questions we receive at Sibley Dolman is how much money people can expect to recover if they are successful with their medical malpractice claim.
+One of the most common questions we receive at Dolman Law Group is how much money people can expect to recover if they are successful with their medical malpractice claim.
 Keep in mind that every lawsuit is different, and it is difficult to predict how a claim will resolve.

 Florida Statutes of Limitations

 Like all states, Florida places time limits on when a victim of any type of personal injury may file a lawsuit against the responsible party.
-Unfortunately, medical malpractice is not always easy to identify, and some victims may remain unaware of the problem for several months or years after they were misdiagnosed; or, their condition may worsen because of the treatment, or lack thereof, they were provided.
-Thanks to changes in the law, however, medical malpractice cases can be filed for up to four years after the malpractice occurred.
-Additionally, there are several exceptions to this rule, such as in cases of fraud or injuries to children.
-Regardless of the circumstances, it is important to contact an attorney as soon as possible if you suspect you or a loved one may be a victim of malpractice.
+Unfortunately, medical malpractice is not always easy to identify, and some victims may remain unaware of the problem for several months or years after they were misdiagnosed.
+Alternatively, their condition may worsen because of the treatment, or lack thereof, that they were provided.
+In general, you have two years to file a medical malpractice suit in Florida under Florida Statutes § 95.11(4)(b).

-Contact a Boca Raton Medical Malpractice Lawyer
+Contact Us to Hire a Boca Raton Medical Malpractice Lawyer

 If you believe you or a loved one has suffered undue injury or illness because of a mistake on the part of your doctor or a medical professional, it’s vital to contact an experienced medical malpractice attorney immediately.
-The attorneys at Sibley Dolman can help victims of medical malpractice determine if they have a legal claim against a doctor when they have suffered an illness or injury, or if they have lost a loved one due to medical malpractice.
+The attorneys at Dolman Law Group can help victims of medical malpractice determine if they have a legal claim against a doctor when they have suffered an illness or injury, or if they have lost a loved one due to medical malpractice.

 Our attorneys can review your case, devise a plan for moving forward, and handle all the requirements necessary to pursue a medical malpractice claim in Florida.
-Schedule a no-risk, free consultation by contacting us at (561) 220-4963, or fill out our easy-to-use contact sheet online.
+Schedule a no-risk, free consultation by contacting us at 561-220-4963, or fill out our easy-to-use contact sheet online.

-Sibley Dolman Gipe Accident Injury Lawyers, PA
+Dolman Law Group Accident Injury Lawyers, PA

 301 Yamato Road, Suite 1240